 9. Your partner has cheated before

-When someone is unfaithful to you, it might be worth your while to check if they have had a history of cheating in relationships prior to you.
+When someone is unfaithful to you, it might be worth your while to check if they have had a history of cheating in relationships.
 A faithful person stays faithful throughout while a regular cheater remains a cheater.
 You might have thought that you’d be your partner’s true love but some people do not change.

 If you have entered a relationship with someone who has cheated on their previous girlfriends or boyfriends (no matter what their rationale for it may be), know that the person places a low priority on commitment.
 It could also mean that they suffer from a fear of commitment.
-Do you really want to be with such a person or will you know when to walk away after infidelity?
+Do you really want to be with such a person or are you better off walking away after infidelity?

 10. You get blamed directly or indirectly

-Worse, if your partner is the sort to blame you for the failing relationship or their own inability to keep up with the commitment, you just have to know when to walk away from the marriage and all hands on the clock point to NOW.
-A person who tries to shift blame, come up with excuses and run away from responsibility cannot be trusted at all.
+Worse, if your partner is the sort to blame you for the failing relationship or their own honor commitment, you just have to know when to walk away from the marriage, and all hands on the clock point to NOW.
+A person who tries to shift blame, come up with excuses, and run away from responsibility cannot be trusted at all.